pactus-project/docs/content/protocol/blockchain/block.md

 A block certificate is a proof of commitment for the block in the Pactus blockchain.
 It is the result of the Pactus consensus algorithm and ensures that the block has been agreed upon by committee members.

-The block certificate consists the following fields:
+The block certificate consists of the following fields:

 | Field      | Size     |
 | ---------- | -------- |